Emergency Blanket

 So you are out in the woods, something goes wrong, and it’s getting very cold.
 All you have is this plastic blanket, and it’s not helping.
 Hopefully, you packed a candle!

 There is quite a bit of heat that comes off of a candle.
 Trapping the air we covered above, the emergency blanket with a heat source has more value.
 To use an emergency blanket with a candle, find a spot to sit.
-Get a candle lit around your feet and wrap yourself with this blanket.
+Get a candle lit around your feet and wrap yourself with this lightweight blanket.
 Extreme caution is an absolute must, or being cold will be the least of your problems.
 This method works, and it works well!
 Good luck getting some sleep:)

 Make a Fire

 Hands down, the most widely used method of employing the emergency blanket (from those in the bush and those who KNOW what they are doing) is acting as a reflective tarp.
 Start by stringing a ridgeline and attaching the blanket to it.
-Then you stake out the bottom, trying to get the blanket angled at 45 degrees to the ground – the reflective side facing down!
+Then you stake out the bottom, trying to get the blanket angled at 45 degrees to the ground – the reflective surface facing down!

 Immediately, this serves two purposes.
 When you get under it, this becomes your cover from the elements above.
 If you place it right, you’ll also block the wind.